yy311/yy311.github.io/index.md

 <b>News:</b>

+<p><small>May 2024 - Our paper "Modeling and control of swing oscillation of underactuated indoor miniature autonomous blimps" won the Best Paper Award of
+        Unmanned Systems. </small></p>

 <p><small>Mar.
 2023 — Our paper "A general end-to-end diagnosis framework for manufacturing systems" won the 2022 Best Paper Award of
         National Science Review.</small></p>